tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/Activities/03_Building_CryptoFax_Car_Token/README.md

       }
   ```

+  * Recall that struct is short for structure.

+  * Structs allow you to have structured collections of data within a user-defined datatype.

+  * As you can see, the struct that we are creating for this contract contains two strings and a uint.

+  * You can think of a struct kind of like a python dictionary in that they are both types of objects containing data, however, make no mistake a struct is a fundamentally different data type than a python dictionary.

-* You now have to associate each instance of a car's information as defined in the struct with each car token.
-This is done by means of a mapping between the token_id and the given car.
-Define a new `mapping` named `cars` that maps a `uint` to our defined `Car` data structure.
+* Define a new `mapping` named `cars` that maps a `uint` to our defined `Car` data structure.

   ```solidity
       mapping(uint => Car) public cars;
   ```

+  * You have to associate each instance of a car's information as defined in the struct with each car token.
+This is done by means of a `mapping` between the `token_id` and the given car.

-* The data that is stored on-chain for each car token is stored in the cars `mapping`, but accident reports are far too large to store on-chain.
-Instead, it is a much gas price to store accident reports in a decentralized storage provider such as `IPFS` and then referenced on-chain by hash.
-Calling an event is an easy and cheap way to permanently log a `URI` or `Uniform Resource Identifier`.
-Define a new event called `Accident` that will accept a `uint` named `token_id`, and a `string` named  `report_uri`.
+* Define a new event called `Accident` that will accept a `uint` named `token_id`, and a `string` named  `report_uri`.

   ```solidity
       event Accident(uint token_id, string report_uri);
   ```

+    * The data that is stored on-chain for each car token is stored in the cars `mapping`, but accident reports are far too large to store on-chain.
+Instead, it is a much cheaper in gass to store accident reports in a decentralized storage provider such as `IPFS` and then referenced on-chain by hash.

+    * Calling an event is an easy and cheap way to permanently log a `URI` or `Uniform Resource Identifier`.

 * Add a function named `registerVehicle`.
-This function will be responsible for registering a new vehicle on the chain; it accepts the following parameters
+This function will be responsible for registering a new vehicle on the chain; it accepts the following parameters:

   * address owner,